sk4443060/guide/PROJECT_CONNECTING_WITH_GIT.md

      $ git init
 [05] Step> Copy your Repo link something like:
      $ git remote add origin https://github.com/your-username/project.git
+     (If you find origin already exist run $ git remote remove origin) (If you run the wrong remote ---/your-username/wrong.git stil you can remove it with the remove command and move with normal to continue)
      [NOTE] Verify Remote connection with command:
      $ git remote -v
      [It_should_output:]